elakiyapanneer/UnitCoverterApp/README.md

+## Unit Converter App

-The app can convert values between different units like centimeters to inches, kilograms to pounds, and Celsius to Fahrenheit.
+This is a simple Unit Converter application built using Python and Tkinter.The app can convert values between different units like centimeters to inches, kilograms to pounds, and Celsius to Fahrenheit.

 ## Features